 CDC will acknowledge receipt of the report, and our Head of Compliance will investigate the matter as quickly as possible.
 As much as we are able to do so, we will keep you informed of our investigations.
 Once we have completed the investigation, you will be provided with a summary of the outcome, again in so far as we are permitted to by law and/or confidentiality obligations.

 It is CDC’s policy not to reveal the identity of an individual making a whistleblowing report without explicit permission from the relevant individual.

-CDC’s Board seeks to ensure that the complaint handling scheme is subject to independent external oversight by appointing a non-executive director as the Complaints/Whistleblower Champion, in line with FCA guidance.
+CDC’s Board seeks to ensure that the whistleblower process is subject to independent external oversight and has appointed the non-executive director, Kathryn Matthews, as the Whistleblower Champion, in line with FCA guidance.
 The champion’s responsibilities are to oversee the integrity, independence and effectiveness of the firm’s policies and procedures on whistleblowing, including those policies regarding the protection of whistle-blowers.